🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Tips for trading illiquid markets

-• Split large orders across multiple price levels
+• Distribute sizable positions across multiple price points

 Trade on the most liquid prediction market platform.
 Start trading on PolyGram →